-And despite being so far away, the carbon emissions avoided or removed in the project you’ve funded help to — mathematically — negate the emissions you’ve produced through your activities or operations.
-But while carbon offsetting is an important tool in the net zero toolbox, it's one of many.
-As such, companies are integrating other emissions mitigation activities into their net zero goals, with one of these strategies being carbon insetting.
+Despite being so far away, the carbon emissions avoided or removed in the project you've funded help to — mathematically — reduce emissions you've produced through your activities or operations.

-If you’ve never heard of insetting before, don’t be alarmed.
-Although it’s gaining popularity quickly, offsets tend to dominate the conversation in mainstream media.
-In this article, we spoke to Nadine Stueber, Nestlé’s Global Insetting & Offsetting Manager, about what insetting is, how it compares to offsetting, and how companies should be thinking about getting started.
+In this article, we spoke to Nadine Stueber, Nestlé's Global Insetting & Offsetting Manager, about what insetting is, how it compares to offsetting, and how companies should be thinking about getting started.

-Carbon insetting was first introduced by Plan Vivo, an Offset Project Standard for forestry, agricultural, and other land-use projects) and PUR Projet, a global leader in nature-based solutions and the ‘original’ insetting organization.
-Whereas offsetting allows a company to purchase carbon credits from a project they don’t own or operate, insetting involves funding your own carbon avoidance or removal projects, without transacting on a carbon market.
+Carbon insetting was first introduced by Plan Vivo, an Offset Project Standard for forestry, agricultural, and other land-use projects) and PUR Projet, a global leader in nature-based solutions and the ‘original' insetting organization.
+Whereas offsetting allows a company to purchase carbon credits from a project they don't own or operate, insetting involves funding your own carbon avoidance or carbon removal projects, without transacting on a carbon market.

-While there is no official global definition, a carbon inset is essentially a carbon project that happens within a company’s supply chain or in local communities where they or their suppliers operate.
-To build a high-quality inset project, you should hold your project to the same verification standards as carbon offsets; this will help your organization to reduce emissions and establish greener operations for the future.
-Think of it this way: instead of, for example, funding a patch of forest in a foreign country (offsetting), you grow the forest (insetting).
+To build a high-quality inset project, you should hold your project to the same verification standards as a carbon offset project.
+This will help your organization reduce global emissions and establish greener operations for the future.
+Think of it this way: instead of funding a patch of forest in a developing country (offsetting), you grow the forest and maintain it with energy efficiency in mind (insetting).

 “At Nestlé, we define insetting as carbon removals connected to our value chain,” says Nadine.
 “So essentially interventions that absorb carbon dioxide from the atmosphere and durably store it, such as in trees or soil, within our value chain.”